sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ### Assigning Scopes with the UI

-When you create a personal access token (PAT) in the UI, you can apply scopes to the token or credentials.
+When you create a PAT in the UI, you can apply scopes to the token.
 More information on how to do this will be added in the near future.

 ### Assigning Scopes with the API

-You can create PATs ([personal access tokens](https://developer.sailpoint.com/idn/api/v3/create-personal-access-token)) programmatically with the API.
-The request body for the API endpoint allows the caller to specify a list of scopes to be applied to the PAT.
+You can [create PATs](https://developer.sailpoint.com/idn/api/v3/create-personal-access-token) programmatically with the API.
+The request body for the endpoint allows the caller to specify a list of scopes to be applied to the PAT.
 If the `scope` property is omitted from the request body, then `sp:scopes:all` is granted to the credentials.
-The following example shows how to generate a personal access token with the `idn:access-request:manage` and `idn:nelm:manage` scopes.
+The following example shows how to generate a PAT with the `idn:access-request:manage` and `idn:nelm:manage` scopes.

 POST <https://{tenant}.api.identitynow.com/v3/personal-access-tokens>